Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Fit to DAMPE , Fermi-LAT, H.E.S.S. AMS02

-As shown in Fig.~\ref{fig:best_fit} and Table~\ref{tab:fit}, the benchmark DM$\rightarrow 2\phi\rightarrow 4\mu$ cascade give a good fit to the shape of {\it DAMPE}, Fermi-LAT and H.E.S.S. data, the best-fit decay lifetime is $2\times 10^{26}\,{\rm s}$ or $6.34\times 10^{9}\,$Gyr for a 6 TeV dark matter that is allowed by extragalactive diffuse gamma ray search and CMB anisotropy constraints.
-The H.E.S.S. data would upscale by 30\% and align with {\it DAMPE}, Fermi-LAT data points at the best-fits.
-The best fit is at $2.1\sigma$ consistency that indicates minor tension between the datasets.
-Note there is difference between {\it DAMPE} and Fermi-LAT data above 1 TeV, where the Fermi-LAT's electron spectrum does not fall as quick as those {\it DAMPE} and H.E.S.S. data.
-In case only the {\it DAMPE} and H.E.S.S data are included, which fully agree with each other's spectral features, a nearly-perfect 1.2$\sigma$ fit is achieved.
+The best $4\mu$ fit at $2.3\sigma$ consistency level indicate minor tension between the datasets in addition to the H.E.S.S. scaling factor.
+Note difference exists between {\it DAMPE} and Fermi-LAT data above 1 TeV, where the Fermi-LAT's electron spectrum does not fall as quickly as those in {\it DAMPE} and H.E.S.S. data.
+If only the {\it DAMPE} and H.E.S.S data are considered, which fully agree with each other's spectral features, a 1.2$\sigma$ fit can be achieved.
+Similar to the $4\mu$ channel, the three-step $8\mu$ and a mixed $4\mu,4b$ channels have softer $e^\pm$ injection spectra and also obtain good fits.
+The $4b$ component represents mixture into four-quark decay channels.

-However, the joint fit to all four data set does not produce a good fit in the 4$\mu$ case.
-The AMS02 data would prefer a lower DM mass than that by {\it DAMPE} and H.E.S.S. spectral fall at around TeV.
-For the 6 TeV mass, the DM positron spectrum does not agree with the AMS02's positron measurement, and cause a significant rise in the total $\chi^2$.
+We then add the AMS02 positron fraction data to the joint fit and the total number of data points increases to 86.
+While we do not include the AMS02 total electron spectrum in order to avoid major conflict between data sets, AMS02 still has the best precision measurement of the positron spectrum, which is expected to originate from non-background contributions.
+In this case, the joint analysis does not produce a good fit with the muonic channels.
+The AMS02 data would prefer a much lower injection energy, namely the DM mass lower than that by the TeV spectrum in {\it DAMPE} and H.E.S.S.
+With the 6 TeV DM mass, the $4\mu$'s positron spectrum does not agree with the AMS02's positron data, and causes a significant rise in the total $\chi^2$.

-In comparison, the $4\tau$ channel has a softer low-energy $e^\pm$ spectrum that helps to fit both AMS02 positron data and other data sets.
-A 2.1$\sigma$ best-fit to all four data set is achieved for a 10 TeV DM mass with a 6.5$\times 10^{25}$s lifetime .
-Although the $4\tau$ channel can be difficult to evade gamma ray bounds, it is demonstrated that a spectrum softer than $4\mu$ can consistently fit AMS02 and the TeV data from {\it DAMPE}, H.E.S.S. and Fermi-LAT.
+For comparison, the three-step $8\mu$ channel has a softer low-energy $e^\pm$ spectrum that helps to fit AMS02 data, yet its shape is not sufficiently softened to perfectly fit AMS02.
+A rather poor 5$\sigma$ fit is obtained for an 8 TeV DM with a lifetime $\tau_{\text{DM}}=$\sci{1.6}{26}s.
+It is clear from the spectral shape that the AMS02 data require a further softened positron spectrum in the ${\cal O}(10^{-3}-10^{-2})$ range of the maximal injection energy.

+A mixture into hadronic channel(s) can provide such a spectral feature.
+Fig.~\ref{fig:best_fit_mixed} shows a best-fit 7 TeV case of the mixed $4\mu,4b$ channel to the combined data sets and the overall goodness of fit over the DM mass range.
+Note for the mixed channel, the relative fraction between $4b,4\mu$ components is an additional free parameter.
+The best fit is obtained at $\chi^2=95$ out of 79 degrees of freedom, which indicates for $95\%$ confidence level consistency in a small mass range near 7-8 TeV if $f$ is allowed to upscale by 30\%, and the decay width is 0.5-0.8$\times 10^{26}$ s.
+When the energy scaling is restricted $\Delta f\le 15\%$ the optimal fit is still excluded by more than 3$\sigma$.